Will Seippel: Career

 During 25 plus years of financial and operational experience, Seippel successfully negotiated more than 20 acquisitions.
 He played a leading role in structuring complex transactions that raised $5 billion in capital, two of which received the prestigious Institutional Investor Deal of the Year award.
 One of these transactions included the launching of the first Euro denominated bond for the first European fiber loop, Hermes Europe Railtel.
 Seippel also listed three companies on the NASDAQ; two of them involved initial public offerings.

+Previous Roles

-Prior to founding WorthPoint, Seippel served as chief financial officer of MIVA; vice president and chief financial officer for AirGate PCS; chief financial officer and chief operating officer for Digital Commerce Corporation; chief financial officer for Global Telesystems Groups; and chief financial officer for Landmark Graphics Corporation.
-He also served as a consultant to various boards of directors on mergers and acquisitions, as well as on strategic business and financial planning.
+Prior to founding WorthPoint, Seippel served as executives to multiple corporations and as a consultant to various boards of directors on mergers and acquisitions, as well as on strategic business and financial planning at the follow organizations.